archesproject/arches-dev-training/slides/07-module-4.md

 ## The configuration (.json) file

-In the training project the config files are located here:
+- In the training project the config files are located here:
     - `/card_components/address-card.json`
     - `/reports/address-report.json`
     - `/widgets/geocoder.json`

-But, the can go anywhere in your project.
-Ultimately, they will typically be saved in a package.
+- These can go anywhere in your project
+- Ultimately, these will typically be saved in a package

 ---